SpoopyBlob/James-Apprenticeship-CV/README.md

 "week_3.c" is my week 3 project in which I tasked myself to reverse a string and reorder an array of numbers in numerical order using only what I have learned through code_acadamy and my notes.

+"Game.py(WIP)" is a spontaneous project I decided to work on when learning OOP.
+This work in progress is a game where your task is to defeat 8 bosses by answering math questions that will increase in difficulty.